Multi-material structural optimization for additive manufacturing based on a phase field approach: Appendix

-Previous results for the phase field approach to structural topology optimization without the construction phase can be found, e.g., in \cite{VMPT, BFGS14, BurgerStainko, Dede2012, PRW12}.
+Previous results for the phase field approach to structural topology optimization without the construction phase can be found, e.g., in \cite{BFGS14,VMPT,BurgerStainko,Dede2012,PRW12}.
 In the thesis \cite{DissRupprecht}, Chapter 6, this approach is extended, such that the cost functional and the right-hand side of the linear elasticity equation may depend, in addition to the space variable, also on $\varphi$.
 Therein, the existence of global minimizers, differentiability of first and second order, as well as $\Gamma-$convergence results are shown.
 In our paper, the model is extended by the construction phase, i.e. by $W$ and $u^c$.
-In the numerical experiments, we also allow that the elasticity tensors depend, in addition to $\varphi $, on the spatial variable $x$ and on the current construction state $h$.
-However, for the following analysis, which is based on \cite{DissRupprecht}, we assume $C^c(h,\varphi,x)\equiv C^c(\varphi)$.
-We refer to this literature for the precise assumptions on the involved functions and operators, which are fulfilled for our class of examples and omitted for shortness.
+In the numerical experiments, we also allow that the elasticity tensors depend, in addition to $\varphi$, on the spatial variable $x$ and on the current construction state $h$.
+However, for the following analysis, which is based on \cite{DissRupprecht}, we assume $C^c(h,\varphi,.)\equiv C^c(\varphi)$.
+We refer to this literature for the precise assumptions on the involved functions and operators, which are fulfilled for our class of examples and omitted for shortness.We like to emphasize that the coercivity constant $\theta $ of $\int_{\Omega}\mathcal{C}(\varphi) \mathcal{E}(\eta):\mathcal{E}(\xi) \dx$ and the coercivity constants $\theta^c(\Omega_h)$ of $\int_{\Omega_{h}}\mathcal{C}^c(\varphi) \mathcal{E}(\eta):\mathcal{E}(\xi) \dx$, are independent of $\varphi$.
+We obtain the following results concerning the control-to-state operators corresponding to the equations \eqref{eq:WeakFormLinElast} and \eqref{eq:WeakFormAMCS}. \begin{theorem} The control-to-state operators $S:\HON \cap \LinfN \rightarrow H^1_D(\Omega)^d $, where \\ $S(\varphi):=u$ is the solution of \eqref{eq:WeakFormLinElast}, and $S^c(h,.):\HON \cap \LinfN \rightarrow H^1_B(\Omega_{h})^d$, where $S^c(h,\varphi):=u^c(h,.)$ is the solution of \eqref{eq:WeakFormAMCS}, are well defined and twice continuously Fréchet differentiable for all $h\in (0,H]$.
+Furthermore, the a priori bounds